 Collaborating with virtual reality pioneer Mark Bolas, Debevec has developed glasses-free 3D displays involving spinning display surfaces and video projector arrays for applications such as 3D Teleconferencing and, in collaboration with USC's Shoah Foundation, preserving the testimony of survivors of the Holocaust.

 In 2001 Debevec received ACM SIGGRAPH's first Significant New Researcher Award for "Creative and Innovative Work in the Field of Image-Based Modeling and Rendering", in 2002 was named one of the world's top 100 young innovators by MIT's Technology Review magazine, and in 2005 received a Gilbreth Lectureship from the National Academy of Engineering.
 In 2005 Debevec received the Special Award for a Distinguished Professional Career in Animation/VFX from the Mundos Digitales Festival in A Coruna, Spain and in 2009 received the "Visionary Award for VFX" at the 3rd Annual Awards for the Electronic and Animated Arts.

-Debevec is a member of the Academy of Motion Picture Arts and Sciences, the AMPAS Science and Technology Council, the Visual Effects Society, and ACM SIGGRAPH.
+Debevec is a member of the Academy of Motion Picture Arts and Sciences, a co-chair of the AMPAS Science and Technology Council, the Visual Effects Society, and ACM SIGGRAPH.
 He chaired the SIGGRAPH 2007 Computer Animation Festival and co-chaired Pacific Graphics 2006 and the 2002 Eurographics Workshop on Rendering.
 From 2008 to 2014, he served on the Executive Committee and as Vice-President of ACM SIGGRAPH.